10 Years of Service, Mike Rooker Steps down from Conservation Commission Board

-State Cost Share Program Sign-up Underway Now through May 19
+State Cost Share Program Sign-up Starts June 12 through July 21

-State Cost Share Program Sign-up Underway Now through May 19
+State Cost Share Program Sign-up Starts June 12 through July 21

 To be eligible to participate in the program, an applicant must be a district cooperator in Oklahoma County with a conservation plan and must own/operate at least 5 ac.